 Dr. Chun’s award-winning books include Are the Walls Really Down?
 Behavioral and Organizational Barriers to Faculty and Staff Diversity, coauthored with Alvin Evans (Jossey-Bass, 2007), and Bridging the Diversity Divide: Globalization and Reciprocal Empowerment in Higher Education (Jossey-Bass, 2009).
 Both books received the prestigious Kathryn G. Hansen Publication Award by the College and University Professional Association for Human Resources (CUPA-HR) for their contribution to the human resource profession.
 Chun and Evans’ co-authored book, The New Talent Acquisition Frontier: Integrating HR and Diversity Strategy in the Private and Public Sectors and Higher Education (Stylus, 2014), received a silver medal in the 2014 Axiom Business Book Awards and is the first book to provide a concrete road map to the integration of HR and diversity strategy.

 Recent publications include Diverse Administrators in Peril: The New Indentured Class in Higher Education (Paradigm, 2012), the first in-depth examination of the work experiences of minority, female, and lesbian, gay, bisexual, and transgender administrators in higher education, and Creating a Tipping Point: Strategic Human Resources in Higher Education (Jossey Bass, 2012), a research-based approach to the development of strategic HR talent management practices in higher education.
-Dr. Chun’s new book, Department Chairs as Transformative Diversity Leaders: Building Inclusive Learning Environments in Higher Education (Stylus, 2015) is the first research-based resource on the academic department chair’s role in diversity transformation.
-Other publications include, Affirmative Action at a Crossroads: Fisher and Forward (Jossey-Boss, 2015), a practical guide that provides strategies and recommendations for campuses seeking to build a campus ecosystem that supports diversity in the wake of the landmark Supreme Court decision.
-Just published is Rethinking Cultural Competence in Higher Education: An Ecological Framework for Student Development (Jossey-Bass, 2016).
-This research-based study draws on the findings of a survey of recent college graduates now working as professionals to offer leading-edge, integrative models that offer the potential for the attainment of diversity competence for undergraduate students.
+Dr. Chun’s co-authored book, Department Chairs as Transformative Diversity Leaders: Building Inclusive Learning Environments in Higher Education (Stylus, 2015) is the first research-based resource on the academic department chair’s role in diversity transformation.
+Other publications include, Affirmative Action at a Crossroads: Fisher and Forward (Jossey-Boss, 2015), Rethinking Cultural Competence in Higher Education: An Ecological Framework for Student Development (Jossey-Bass, 2016), and Leading a Diversity Culture Shift in Higher Education: Comprehensive Organizational Learning Strategies (Routledge, 2018).
+Her most recent co-authored books are Conducting an Institutional Diversity Audit in Higher Education (Stylus, 2019), that lays out a framework for systematic evaluation of diversity progress on nine key dimensions, and Rethinking Diversity Frameworks in Higher Education (Routledge, 2019) that seeks to reframe understandings of forms of everyday exclusion that affect members of nondominant groups on predominantly white college campuses.

-Dr. Chun serves as a member of a number of influential national and local boards including the Advisory Board of the Department Chair Newsletter (Jossey Bass); Editorial Board of INSIGHT into Diversity Magazine; Board of Directors of Kendal-at-Home; and the Board of Directors, Fund for Leadership, Equity, Access, and Diversity, American Association for Access, Equity, and Diversity.
+Dr. Chun serves as a member of a number of influential national and local boards including the Advisory Board of the Department Chair Newsletter (Jossey Bass); Board of Directors of Kendal-at-Home; Board of Directors, Fund for Leadership, Equity, Access, and Diversity, American Association for Access, Equity, and Diversity; and the Board of Directors of the Leadership in Higher Education Conference.
 She was elected for two successive three-year terms to the Editorial Advisory Board for the Higher Education Report Series of the Association for the Study of Higher Education.